You are here:

 Further information about the Child Safe Standards for schools, early childhood services and other education providers is available from the websites of the Department of Education and Training(External link) and the Victorian Registration and Qualifications Authority(External link).

-A new regulatory landscape(External link) surrounding child safety, to protect children and young people from abuse, underpinned by the Child Safe Standards
+A regulatory landscape(External link) surrounding child safety, to protect children and young people from abuse, underpinned by the Child Safe Standards

 VRQA Child Safe Standards resources